MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-v14-v17.md

 ---
 # Upgrading Unmodified C/AL Application to Version 17

 Use this scenario if you have a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Spring 2019 (version 14) application or earlier that doesn't include any code customization.
 Your solution might include Microsoft (first party) extensions and customization extensions (3rd-party).
-With this upgrade, you'll replace the C/AL base application with the new system and base application extensions.
-The result will be a fully upgraded Business Central 2020 release wave 1 (version 16) application and platform.
+With this upgrade, you'll replace the C/AL base application with the new Microsoft System and Base Application extensions.
+The result will be a fully upgraded Business Central 2020 release wave 1 (version 17) application and platform.

  ![Upgrade on unmodified Business Central application](../developer/media/bc14-to-16-upgrade-unmodified-app.png "Upgrade on unmodified Business Central application")